-Shelter to Service provides a personal matching experience for applicants looking to adopt an emotional support cat or dog with some prior foundational training.
+Shelter to Service provides a personal matching experience for applicants looking to adopt an emotional support cat or dog.
 Once an application has been submitted and reviewed, an appropriate cat or dog will be evaluated, selected, and matched with the applicant, helping to ensure that the emotional support animal is a good fit for both their home environment and therapeutic goals.

-The companionship of an emotional support animal can help with the following:
+The companionship of an emotional support animal can help with:

 • Providing a consistent source of comfort and emotional stability during stressful or overwhelming situations.